ImagineShadow/Apktoolx/README.md

-A useful & powerful Bash script for "Reverse engineering Apk files"
+A simple bash script for "Reverse engineering Apk files" that uses Apktool

 YouTube demo: https://youtu.be/Fnf3-ykbYb4